Informfully/Documentation/docs/source/database.rst

      - Limits the number of characters that are shown inside the explanation tags of each article preview.
    * - ``maxNrFurtherRecArticles``
      - Integer
      - Limits the number of articles that are recommended at the end of the ``Article`` page/screen.
-Set to 0 in case you want to disable those recommendations.
+Set to 0 to disable those recommendations.
    * - ``totalLikesDislikesEnabled``
      - Boolean
      - Controls whether the total likes/dislikes are shown on the Article page/screen.
 Set to False to hide the total likes/dislikes.